-I would certainly end your day with visiting Percy French Hotel and Spa.
-Although the Hotel wasn’t used in the film, you will find another carved Game of Thrones door which depicts Greyjoy controlled Iron Islands.
+End the day with visiting Percy French Hotel and Spa.
+Percy French Hotel and Spa wasn’t used in the film, you will find another carved Game of Thrones door which depicts Greyjoy controlled Iron Islands.

 Inch Abbey (Robb Stark’s camp)

-Having traveled from your second nights stay, I would visit Inch Abbey.
-The Cistercian Abbey of Inch, 12th-century Anglo-Norman remain, in a state of repair.
-This whole location served as a filming location in Game of Thrones.
-Catelyn Stark learned of the death by beheading of her husband, Ned Stark.
-But it was also the place chosen for Robb Stark proclaimed rightful King of the North.
+Having travelled from your second night stay, I would visit Inch Abbey.
+The Cistercian Abbey of Inch is a 12th-century Anglo-Norman remain, in a state of repair.
+This whole location served as Rob Stark’s camp.
+It was here where Catelyn Stark learned of the death by beheading of her husband, Ned Stark and also the place where Rob Stark was proclaimed rightful King of the North.

 You can visit Inch Abbey every day and admission is free.
-And, even if it had nothing to do with Game of Thrones, I recommend your visit.
-It also has fabulous views of Downpatrick and is an ideal place to walk.
+And, even if it had nothing to do with Game of Thrones, I recommend you visit.
+It has fabulous views of Downpatrick and is an ideal place for a walk.

 The Quoile River

 The Quoile River that passes by Inch Abbey can be seen in several shots of the Game of Thrones series.
-In one particular scene, Catlely’s seen at her father’s funeral.
-In what would be Aguasdulces.
-It was shot specifically at the Embarcadero at the end of Strangford Road (Quoile Countryside Center), very close to Castle Ward.
+One particular scene was Catelyn Stark’s father’s funeral in what would be Aguasdulces.
+It was shot specifically at the Embarcadero at the end of Strangford Road (Quoile Countryside Centre), very close to Castle Ward.

 Castle Ward (Winterfell)

 Everything started at Castle Ward.
-Here is the Winterfell of the first chapters, those in which even the Starks promised them happily until the arrival of King Robert Baratheon and his entourage of Lannisters.
-Winterfell and the Castle of the Stark House exist within an ancient stately property known as Castle Ward.
-The Castle is on the banks of the Strangford Lough in County Down, just fifteen minutes from the city of Downpatrick (in whose cathedral St. Patrick buried.)
+Here is the Winterfell of the first chapters, happy days until the arrival of King Robert Baratheon and his entourage of Lannisters.
+Winterfell, the castle of the Starks exist within the grounds of a stately home known as Castle Ward (National Trust).
+The castle is on the banks of the Strangford Lough in County Down, just fifteen minutes from the city of Downpatrick (where St. Patrick is buried in the cathedral.)